yanader/MarsRover/README.md

 ### Description

 Welcome to Mars.
-This programme will allow you to deploy a Rover and explore the surface of Mars.
+This programme will allow you to deploy Vehicles and explore the surface of Mars.

 ### The Plateau

 The Plateau is represented by a two-dimensional grid of size x * y.
 These sizes are provided by the user and create a grid with coordinates (0, 0) through to (x -1, y - 1).
 For the purpose of the simulation, (0, 0) is considered the South-West corner and (x-1, y-1) is considered the North-East corner.

+## Vehicles

 ### The Rover

 The Rover is a vehicle that will have its initial position dictated by the user and then be given move instructions that will allow it to navigate the plateau.
-The rover maintains its position which consists of an X coordinate, a Y coordinate and the cardinal compass direction it is currently facing (N/E/S/W).
+The Rover maintains its position which consists of X and Y coordinates and the cardinal compass direction it is currently facing (N/E/S/W).

+### The Miner

+A Miner can be dropped on the surface at a location dictated by the user.
+The Miner is unable to move but can dig for valuable resources below the surface.
+The Miner maintains its position which consists of X and Y coordinates.

 ### Instructions

 To start the programme, navigate via terminal to the location of MarsRover.jar and execute with